Skip to main content

-Click here to download 2013 - 2015 academic calendar for the school of Radiologic Technology (PDF)
+Click here to download 2014-2016 Academic Calendar for the School of Radiologic Technology (PDF)

-The mission of the Einstein Medical Center, School of Radiologic Technology is to graduate students who will posses the knowledge, practical skills and problem solving abilities to provide care to the community.
+The mission of the Albert Einstein Medical Center's School of Radiologic Technology is to graduate students who will posses the knowledge, practical skills and problem solving abilities to provide care to the community.